 Customers who aren't able to receive invoices due to a location closure or interruption of mail services can sign-up for ebilling through My Hanover Policy and receive email notifications as new invoices are available.

 Customers are able to make EFT changes through My Hanover Policy.
 Agents can make EFT changes and payment changes via the contact centers.

-The Hanover will accommodate agencies on a case-by-case basis and provide 30-to-60-day relief on payments.
+The Hanover will accommodate agencies on a case-by-case basis.
 If you have a customer with this need, please reach out to your agency accounting contact and advise when the customer expects to make the payment.
-A reminder that we do not have an automated cancellation process for agency bill, therefore, there is no risk a nonpayment situation will result in a cancellation notice.
+As we lift our nonpayment cancellation moratorium, we request that you initiate cancellation for past-due Hanover accounts in accordance with this schedule.

 As always, we’re here to help.
 We can answer your specific questions regarding coverage for reported claims.
 Unfortunately, because every claim is unique, we are unable to provide general statements on claims scenarios regarding coronavirus coverage.

 Every protection package and every claim is unique.
 Please follow our regular claims processes and protocols to get answers to your questions about specific claim scenarios regarding the coronavirus.